 The Little Rock School District has adopted the Johns Hopkins University National Network of Partnership Schools (NNPS) School, Family and Community Partnerships.

 Schools utilize research-based approaches to organize and sustain excellent programs of family and community involvement that will increase student success.
 LRSD schools collaborates to focus on the six “keys to improvement” identified by educational researchers as the critical components of home/school/community connections.

 The Little Rock School District parent and community involvement efforts have been divided into three teams:

-- CENTRAL/EAST TEAM Leader: Marthelle Hadley, Parent & Family Engagement Coordinator, Stephens Elementary; Recorder: Vacant, Rockefeller Elementary
+- CENTRAL/EAST TEAM Leader: Marthelle Hadley, Parent & Family Engagement Coordinator, Stephens Elementary; Recorder: Renada Burt, Gibbs Magnet Elementary

-- SOUTHWEST TEAM Leader: Tagel Muqtasid, Parent & Family Coordinator, Watson Elementary; Recorder: Lashana Flowers, Teacherr, Chicot Elementary School
+- SOUTHWEST TEAM Leader: Tagel Muqtasid, Parent, Family, Community Liaison, Southwest High; Recorder: Lashana Flowers, Teacher, Chicot Elementary School

-- WEST TEAM Leader: Vacant; Recorder: Nancy David, Teacher/Parent Facilitator,Terry Elementary
+- WEST TEAM Leader: Randall Justin Harris; Recorder: Nancy David, Teacher/Parent Facilitator,Terry Elementary